-The Migrant Rights Centre Ireland as part of Irelands' Home Care Coalition and has made representations to Minister Daly on the broader issue of homecare.
+The Migrant Rights Centre Ireland as part of Irelands' Home Care Coalition and has made representations the Department of Health on the broader issue of homecare.
 The issue of labour shortages were included.

 If yes, please provide some details of the aim, progress, context of engagement and/or current status of such engagement and contact details for the Department official if possible